chhaymatt/employeeCreator/README.md

 -   Add delete employee by Id using React Query and Axios with error handling appearing on the EmployeeCard
 -   Remove useEffect for fetching employee by Id
 -   Add updating employee by Id using React Query and Axios with confirmation and error handling
+-   Add trim/capitalise first letter of firstName, middleName, lastName and address on the backend
+-   Remove useState messages and errors from EmployeeList and replace with `useMutation.isLoading` or `useMutation.isSuccess` or `useMutation.isError`
+-   Fix loading month dropdowns when fetching employee
+-   Loading employee details will only run if `employee/:id` is a number and not zero, this removed

 ---